How to Grill Corn

 Does Corn Need To Be Soaked Before Grilling?

 Corn does not need to be soaked before grilling but some people do it.
-One reason is to dampen the husks, reducing the chance that they will catch fire.
-Another is the idea that salty water will add moisture and flavor to the kernels.
-Actually, experiments show that brined kernels actually dry out faster while cooking.
-Corn can be tasty without any soaking.
+If grilling with the husks on, a soak reduced the chance that they will catch fire.
+Otherwise, corn is tasty without any soaking.

 Does Corn Need To Be Boiled Before Grilling?